The following compiled and

 Festival Organisers should ensure the backing band for the traditional

-Bush Ballad section is supplied with a copy of this guideline so that
+Bush Ballad section is supplied with a copy of this guideline

-correct backing.
+with the correct backing.

-when performing in Traditional Bush Ballad section.
+Dusty/Stan Coster when performing in Traditional Bush Ballad section.

-The above guidelines are for judging live performance or recorded material.
+The above guidelines are for judging live performance or recorded

-Back To Top
+Back To

 |